 Click Files in the left navigation pane and check the check boxes for additional external files to be included with the assessment.
 The files are then included in the Additional content list.

-Click Create to complete the process.
+Click Save to complete the process.